This may sound a little deep, but I see life as being a continuous stream of lessons.

 It was pretty simple love story.
 No scandal.
 No dirty little secrets.

 However, if you were to ask the people in our small town, they would say differently.
 People love a scandal, they love to speculate, fabricate and plain old make stuff up.

 Almost four years into our relationship I had one of my best friends tell me she had always thought there was some sort of an affair.
 This couldn't be further from the truth.

 Even when I told her that wasn't true she said, "it's okay, you can tell me" ...
 I laughed - I am telling you!
 There was no affair.

 Now, unless I hear something from the horse's mouth, I don't consider it to be true.

-Don't give others permission to have a say on how your run your family.
+Don't give other people permission to have an opinion on how you run your family.

 The same goes for your life.
 Don't let others dictate the path you're going to take!

-Putting yourself in someone else's shoes, and taking a peak at the world from their perspective can be a complete game changer... whether you're dealing with stepfamily stressors or not.
+Putting yourself in someone else's shoes, and looking at the world from their perspective can be a complete game changer... whether you're dealing with stepfamily stressors or not.

 If you can see where someone is coming from, even if you don't agree, it can make the stressors easier to tolerate.